-Investigating the Impact of Montessori Education in Public Schools
+Investigating the Impact of Montessori Education in Public Schools and the Potential of the Montessori Approach to Help Close the Opportunity and Achievement Gaps

 The Montessori method is a whole-child approach that focuses on developing the intellectual, moral, emotional and behavioral skills of children.
 While research suggests that high-fidelity Montessori education promotes positive outcomes for children, more research is needed that uses rigorous designs with larger sample sizes to investigate if Montessori education is equally effective across cultural groups and if it moderates the effects of lower family income on children’s outcomes.
 For example, the recent study of public Montessori in Hartford, Connecticut was rigorous but small, with only 2 school sites and not enough ethnic variability to conduct subgroup analyses concerning cultural background.
 The recent study of public Montessori programs in South Carolina was large enough to compare ethnic/racial subgroups but was not a randomized controlled trial.